CorralPeltzer/newTrackon/README.md

 ## Installation

-After cloning the repo, make sure you have python2.7, pip and sqlite3 installed (default in all major distributions).
+After cloning the repo, make sure you have python 3, pip and sqlite3 installed (default in all major distributions).

 To install python dependencies, just run
 ```